neos/neos-development-collection/README.md

 ## Getting Started / Installation

+1. Get started by cloning the [master branch of the neos-development-distribution](https://github.com/neos/neos-development-distribution/).

+2. Install Neos as usual:
+   - define a database in `Configuration/Settings.yaml`
+   - run `./flow doctrine:migrate`
+   - import the demo site using `./flow site:import --package-key=Neos.NeosDemo`
+   - create a backend user using `./flow user:create --roles Administrator admin password My Admin`
+   - ensure that when running `./flow server:run`, you get frontend output; and you can log into the backend.

-1. In your distribution's `composer.json`, add this repository to the `repositories` section:
+3. In your distribution's `composer.json`, add this repository to the `repositories` section:

     ```json
     {